thrightguy/CloudToLocalLLM/docs/vps_setup.md

 - Docker and Docker Compose installed
 - Git installed

+**All setup and orchestration scripts must be run as root (sudo or su -).
+The scripts will fail if not run as root.**

 ## Container Base Image

 **All containers, including the admin daemon, web, and tunnel services, use the [ghcr.io/cirruslabs/flutter:latest](https://github.com/cirruslabs/docker-images-flutter) image as the base.**